Ideal operators and higher indescribability: A framework for large cardinal operators

-Notice that Definition \ref{definition_simple}(\ref{definition_simple_a}) is immediate if $\Psi$ can be expressed as a first order property of the structure $\langle M,\in,U\rangle$.
+Definition \ref{definition_simple}(a) is immediate if $\Psi$ can be expressed as a first order property of the structure $\langle M,\in,U\rangle$.
 For example, this is the case when $\Psi(M,U)$ denotes the statement that $U$ is $\kappa$-amenable for $M$.